 - Visit the Tuition page for more information.

-Staff are hired on sponsored projects following USC HR policy, including classified full-time, temporary, part-time and research grant employees.
-Generally, administrative salaries are allowed to be paid from federal grants, unless certain criteria are met.
+Staff are hired on sponsored projects according to UofSC HR policy and procedures, including classified full-time, temporary, part-time and research grant employees.
+Administrative salaries generally may not be paid from federal grants unless certain criteria are met.
 If it is anticipated that administrative support will be required, consult your SAM representative.

 Amounts budgeted for fringe benefits consist of the employer’s share of an employee's fringe benefits and includes all benefits for which an employee is eligible to receive under institutional policy.
 The appropriate level of benefits in proportion to salary must be charged to the grant that supports the salary.
 Visit the Fringe Benefits page for complete information on fringe benefits rates, and download the Budget Calculator Template [xlsx] as well as the Budget Calculator Template FAQ to aid in calculations.